kubernetes-sigs/cluster-api/docs/proposals/20190709-cluster-spec-crds.md

 ##### Expectations
 - The cluster infrastructure has been provisioned
-- Cluster status can be populated with information from the `Infrastructure.Status` such as the `APIEndpoints`
+- Cluster status has been populated with information from the `Infrastructure.Status` such as the `APIEndpoints`
+- `Cluster.Status.InfrastructureReady` is `True`

 ```
                +----------------+